NtajiBenbor/Survey-Form/README.md

 - Resources from [freeCodeCamp.org](https://www.freecodecamp.org/) :link:

 # 6. Challenges :sweat:
-In the process of building this project i encounterd a few challenges such as;
+In the process of building this project, I encountered a few challenges such as;
 - I couldn't get the input boxes and the text area element to have a uniform width.
 I resolved this by applying the **"box-sizing"** property to the and setting the value to **"border-box"**

 ```CSS